Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-All formal disposition applications submitted to AEP are subject to a non-refundable application fee as defined in the Public Lands Rents and other Amounts Payable Order (Ministerial Order 28/2015 and Ministerial Order 45/2019).
+All formal disposition applications submitted to the Alberta government are subject to a non-refundable application fee as defined in the Public Lands Rents and other Amounts Payable Order (Ministerial Order 28/2015 and Ministerial Order 45/2019).
 To view the order, see:

 NOTE: Submissions made to AER do not require an application fee, but other incidental charges may apply.

 2. Electronic Disposition System (EDS) Submission

 Most applications must be submitted through the Electronic Disposition System (EDS) and AER applications through OneStop.

 These manuals and additional information on EDS are accessible at: